MCUdude/MiniCore/README.md

 ## Bootloader option
 MiniCore lets you select which serial port you want to use for uploading.
 UART0 is the default port for all targets, but ATmega328PB can also use UART1.
-If your application doesn't need or require a bootloader for uploading you can also choose to disable it by selecting *No bootloader*.
+If your application doesn't need or require a bootloader for uploading, you can also choose to disable it by selecting *No bootloader*.
 This frees 384 bytes of flash memory on ATmega8/88/168/328 and 320 bytes on the ATmega48.

 Note that you need to connect a programmer and hit **Burn bootloader** if you want to change any of the *Bootloader settings*.